 Pastoral care is the provision of care and guidance for students, staff, and families, as well as access to appropriate support services.
-It involves many activities, but the main focus of our pastoral care at Rehoboth is student and staff welfare.
-In the Secondary School, Year 8-10 Form classes are small “pastoral care” groups, and Form teachers are the people who will maintain a general oversight of your child.
+It involves many activities, but the focus of our pastoral care at Rehoboth is student and staff welfare.
+In the Secondary school, Year 8-10 Form classes are small “pastoral care” groups, and Form teachers are the people who will maintain a general oversight of your child.
 The Form teacher is also the person to contact initially if you have any general enquiries, comments, and so on about your child’s progress.
-In Year 11 and 12, students are divided into two Form groups who meet together for Seminars in Christian Perspectives.
+In Year 11 and 12, students are divided into two Form groups who meet for Seminars in Christian Perspectives.

 One of the ways in which we are able to offer pastoral care to students is through our House system.
 The current system was introduced in 2008 and affords students the opportunity to build communities by working together across schools and campuses, promoting a team spirit, and providing a framework within which students are able to develop their Christian character and forge Godly relationships.
 The House system also provides a forum for proactively countering bullying and other anti-social behaviours, as well as contributing to a sense of community service.
 Students are allocated to one of three Houses, each named for a significant hero of the Christian faith:

 Named for John Wycliffe, the 14th century English theologian and preacher responsible for the Wycliffe English translation of the Bible.
 His belief in the absolute authority of the Bible gives this House its motto Sola Scripture (“by Scripture alone”).
 The colours of Wycliffe House are blue and red.

 A leading 15th century figure of Protestant reform in England, William Tyndale was the first to produce a printed translation of the Bible in English.
 Sola fide (“by faith alone”) was a cornerstone of his preaching and the motto of this House.
 The colours of Tyndale House are black and white.